xiufeilee/-/index.md

 <div class="user-details2">
 <h2> Reseach interests </h2>
 <p style="text-align: justify;"> My work addresses open questions in the study of theoretical cosmology by using the tools of elementary particle physics and particle astrophysics.</p>
-	<p style="text-align: justify;"> <li>Why the universe contains more matter than antimatter and how we can test the physics of “baryogenesis” using high-energy particle collider experiments or astrophysical observations; </p>
+	 <li>Why the universe contains more matter than antimatter and how we can test the physics of “baryogenesis” using high-energy particle collider experiments or astrophysical observations;</li>
-	<p style="text-align: justify;"><li>Why most of the particles in the universe are made of an ephemeral “dark matter,” how did it form, and what is its nature; </p>
+	<li>Why most of the particles in the universe are made of an ephemeral “dark matter,” how did it form, and what is its nature; </li>
-	<p style="text-align: justify;"><li>What can we learn about the universe from measurements of gravitational waves. </p>
+	<li>What can we learn about the universe from measurements of gravitational waves. </li>

 <div class="permlinks">